pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 The Kozeny equation doesn’t get used much.
 This is perhaps because the parameters such as pore throat radius and tortuosity are much harder to estimate than the porosity.
 The capillary tube model is also simplification of reality.

-Let's look at a refinement to the capillary tube model instead.
+In Part III we consider a refinement to the capillary tube model instead.
 By making small changes to the capillary tube model we can address the simplifications, at the expense of more complex mathematical gymnastics.
 The model that Pyrus uses for its rock model is based on a modified pore throat model that was published by Müller-Huber, Schön and Börner (2015).

 ### Part III Slides - Müller-Huber, Schön and Börner Modified Pore Throat Model